– Blog written by Findorff’s Director of Project Management Matt Breunig

 All schools have budget concerns that impact their abilities to appropriately fund maintenance projects, but it is imperative to remember that proper maintenance influences achievement and impacts the way children learn in the classroom environment.

 Though one may think there is a simple formula applied to any facility that would give confidence it has an appropriate maintenance budget, the reality isn’t quite that simple because every facility is unique.

-What this all means is that a capital-maintenance plan is a vital tool to understanding facility needs and how much addressing them can cost.
-The plans should be updated periodically to adjust with changing needs and priorities.
+What this all means is that a capital maintenance plan is a vital tool to understanding facility needs and how much addressing them can cost.
+The plans should be updated periodically to adjust to changing needs and priorities.
 Although there is not a simple formula to identify an appropriate capital-maintenance budget, the effort to complete a facilities assessment and capital-maintenance plan pays off.
 Giving districts the confidence to properly plan their budgets and maintain their facilities is priceless.